2004Luci/virgio-hackathon/replit.md

 ## Overview

 This is a comprehensive full-stack e-commerce application featuring a pixel-perfect clone of Virgio's website and product pages.
-Built with React, TypeScript, Express.js, and in-memory storage, the application includes a complete homepage, product catalog, and individual product pages with shopping cart functionality.
+Built with React, TypeScript, Express.js, and PostgreSQL database, the application includes a complete homepage, product catalog, and individual product pages with shopping cart functionality.
 Uses modern UI patterns with shadcn/ui components and Tailwind CSS styling.

 ## Recent Changes